 Kitchen is part of a renovation that won at the 2017 Housing Design Awards for renovation, $350,001-$500,000

-The homeowners wanted to update the small, dark kitchen in their early 20th-century home with a space that was bright, functional and designed for entertaining.
+The homeowners wanted to update the small, dark kitchen in their early 20th-century home with a space that was bright, functional and designed for entertaining — clearly in the realm of professional kitchen renovations.
 The resulting renovation included removing structural walls to turn three smaller rooms into a large, integrated space that included the kitchen.
 Brass finishes add warmth to the kitchen, glass tiles in the backsplash create texture and visual interest, and an alcove banquette enables the addition of a dining table, more kitchen cabinetry and a large island.
 White oak flooring helps connect all the spaces.